 They are good family pets with older children and need to be involved in activities to stay happy.
 Though their wiry coat tends to be unruly, weekly brushing with an occasional bath does well to keep them looking neat and to combat their seasonal shedding.

-Fun fact: The breed almost became instinct due to restrictions on breeding and exclusive ownership.
+Fun fact: The breed almost became extinct due to restrictions on breeding and exclusive ownership.

 The Akbash is considered to be an ancient pure breed.
 They have an independent attitude that makes them difficult to train.
 Since they have been guard dogs in the past, they have the tendency to bark incessantly since they are prone to suspicion and want to raise the alarm.
 Most will range in height from 28 to 34 inches, and they have a white/cream colored coat that is longer on the legs and tail.